-- When these principles are adhered to, the strongest natural draft is facilitated, pumping throughout the system without a fan (although one may be necessary for starting and increasing the throughput and responsiveness of the system.)
+- When these principles are adhered to, the strongest natural draft is facilitated, pumping throughout the system without a fan (although one may be incorporated for starting and increasing the throughput and responsiveness of the system.)

-- When these principles are incorporated into a counter-flow heat exchange, the hot fluid being cooled flows fastest downward next to the heat-exchange surface, and the cool fluid being heated flows fastest upward next to the heat-exchange surface.
+- When these principles are applied in a counter-flow heat exchange, the hot fluid being cooled flows fastest downward next to the heat-exchange surface, and the cool fluid being heated flows fastest upward next to the heat-exchange surface.
 This increases heat transfer greatly by decreasing the boundary-layer of insulating fluid next to the heat-transfer-surface and allowing gravity-stratification, which increases efficiency as throughput is reduced, increasing residence time for greater temperature gradient.
 This principle is extremely important for efficiency, quality of gas, cleanliness of burn and greatly extended turn-down ratio.
 This means that a larger system is actually more efficient when turned down.

 - even with a fan, gravity-stratification improves efficiency until the speed of the fan causes too much turbulence in the passageways for gravity-acceleration to occur.

-AIR/GAS FLOW THROUGH THE SYSTEM:
+- AIR/GAS FLOW THROUGH THE SYSTEM:

 Refer to the above drawing for orientation.

-- Primary air for gasification enters through holes in the periphery of the bottom plate & travels to the air damper in the center of the plate above.
+- Primary air for gasification enters through holes in the periphery of the bottom plate & travels to the rotating air damper in the center of the plate above.
 This removes heat from the bottom plate and bottom of ash-shell, preheating the air.
-The air then travels up outside the ash-shell, extracting more heat, then enters the ceramic duct next to the combustion shell, where it is heated by the burning gas (or 1400F hot producer-gas), rises up over the ceramic shell to the inside, then travels down next to the cooler hopper shell, heating the fuel inside as it flows.
+The air then travels up outside the ash-shell, extracting more heat, then enters the ceramic duct next to the combustion shell, where it is heated by the burning gas (or 1400⁰F hot producer-gas), rises up over the ceramic shell to the inside, then travels down next to the cooler hopper shell, heating the fuel inside as it flows.

 - The hot primary air exits at the base of the hopper, where it volatizes the fuel and moisture and burns it until the oxygen-starved gas travels down through the coal bed.
 The chemical reactions at this point are all endothermic, taking heat away from the hot gas and charcoal as more combustible CO and H2 are liberated.
-There are many variables for different fuels, so we may need to develop several modular grate designs to provide an even gasification rate through a uniform coal bed of the depth to optimize woodgas production or biochar.
+There are many variables for different fuels, so we may develop several modular grate designs for diverse fuels, to provide an even gasification rate through a uniform coal bed of the depth to optimize woodgas production or biochar.
 The fuel gas can be generated cooler and wetter and sootier for direct combustion --- it all burns clean at the right temperature and residence time, with the right amount of air mixed evenly.
-Within the turn-down range of super-clean combustion, there will be a narrower optimum range for production of a clean gas for I.C. engines, phase-change refrigerators, and other such remote applications.
+Within the turn-down range of super-clean combustion, there will be an optimum range for production of a clean gas for I.C. engines, phase-change refrigerators, and other such remote applications.

 - The cooler, but still hot, woodgas (producer gas, biomass gas, garbage gas) exits from the hearth through the central conical grate, between conical slats that provide large openings that prevent the fuel from falling through because they provide overhanging ledges.
 This design has proven quite superior to just holes, which let through small aggregate fuel particles and easily get clogged with charcoal and ash.
 The grate is adjustable up and down to optimize the charcoal depth, and can be agitated by turning to drop out ash (and biochar if that is also wanted).
 Ash collects below, where it can be removed through the front access door.